DaveTCode/gameboy-emulator-dotnet/README.md

 Gameboy emulator written in C# as an educational exercise (not as a production emulator).
 Uses SDL2 for windowing & graphics and NAudio for playing raw audio samples.

-## APU Known State

-- Sound 1 & 2 sound good (albeit with some incorrect assumptions)
-- Sound 3 unimplemented and unsure which ROMs use it to test
-- Sound 4 implemented but sounds totally wrong

 ## State

 - Passing test roms section at bottom of readme